 Once you’ve set all of that up, you’ll need a job.
 Usually, this will be some sort of remote position.
 It’s generally a good idea to make sure that your RV is equipped with a mobile hotspot with unlimited internet so that you can always perform your job duties.
 Some RVers get jobs at the campgrounds where they stay, trading work for rental fees, income, or both.
 Others find seasonal work at businesses near where they’re staying.

-Because you’re away from your domicile state and travel from place to place, it would be wise to do your banking with an institution with branches in as many states as possible.
-That way, you won’t have to drive long distances just to find an ATM or settle business requiring you to go to a branch.
+Because you’re away from your domicile state and traveling from place to place, it would be wise to do your banking at a place with branches in as many states as possible.
+That way, you won’t have to drive long distances just to find an ATM or do your banking.

 RVing in Massachusetts FAQs